gbv/paia/paia.md

  4        when the document is provided    when the provision will expire 5        when the request was rejected    -

 Note that timezone information is mandatory in these fields.
-The field `duedate` is deprecated.
-Clients SHOULD only use it as `endtime` if no `endtime` was given.

 If both `storage` and `storageid` are given, a PAIA server MUST return identical values of `storage` for identical `id` and identical content